orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/Problem1_attributesInConstructor.md

 But.
 There is a problem.
 An invisible constraint.
 Sometimes you are not allowed to set attribute values in the constructor of `HTMLElement`.
-Here we will go through some examples describing this problem, and then at the end of the chapter discuss some of the consequences of this problem.
+Here we will go through some examples to pinpoint this problem.

 ## Example 1: Attributes in constructor when parsing HTML.
 ```html